3v401/HackTheBox/Perfection/README.md

 Now comes the tricky part of this machine.
 What would be the correct payload (among the possible ones) for this server?

-Reading the previous URL, we find they have a specific case for ERB basic injection: https://github.com/swisskyrepo/PayloadsAllTheThings/blob/master/Server%20Side%20Template%20Injection/README.md#ruby:~:text=ERB%3A-,%3C%25%3D%207%20*%207%20%25%3E,-Slim%3A
+Reading the previous URL, we find they have a specific case for ERB basic injection: Check this [link](https://github.com/swisskyrepo/PayloadsAllTheThings/blob/master/Server%20Side%20Template%20Injection/README.md#ruby:~:text=ERB%3A-,%3C%25%3D%207%20*%207%20%25%3E,-Slim%3A).
 What is an ERB in Ruby?
 ERB (Embedded Ruby) is a templating system built into Ruby that allows you to embed Ruby code directly into your text files, including HTML, XML, or even plain text documents.

 So, we know that the site uses html content, but the backend uses Ruby.
-So it is highly likely that the this ERB injection will work.
+So it is highly likely that the ERB injection will work.
 We will embed an ERB command injection into the html site for the server to interpretate the command and get the reverse shell.

 In the URL they show the case `<%= 7 * 7 %>`.
 Nonetheless our goal is to inject a reverse shell into the Ruby webserver, not multiplying.
 So in Ruby terminology would be something of style:
-`<%= system("echo + payload");=>'.
+`<%= system("echo + payload");=>`.
-Also, when performing an ERB injection in a Ruby-based web application, URL encoding is necessary because the payload nedds to be sent as part of an HTTP request.
+Also, when performing an ERB injection in a Ruby-based web application, URL encoding is necessary because the payload needs to be sent as part of an HTTP request.
 So both the payload and the command injection must be URL encoded.
-Reading this documentation (in Spanish) https://www.uv.es/jac/guia/hexawin.htm The command injection must be as follows:
+Reading this [documentation](https://www.uv.es/jac/guia/hexawin.htm) (in Spanish) the command injection must be as follows:
 `<%25%3dsystem("echo+URLencoded(payload);%25>`.

 Now is the moment to insert the payload.
 Let's prepare it.